 Students will work together in groups to prepare presentations about their learning experiences.
 At the completion of the program, students will deliver their presentations for parents, school representatives and Mission staff at a graduation ceremony.

-The Mission Possible 2017 application must be completed electronically.
-Apply now.
+The Mission Possible 2017 application period is now CLOSED.

 Please review the following information to determine eligibility: